 As many of you already know, HIIT is short for High Intensity Interval Training.
-HIIT cardio workout is generally mentioned in the context of effectively losing extra fat, and a large number of people confessions swear in its effectiveness.
+HIIT cardio workout is generally mentioned in the context of effectively losing the extra fat, and a large number of people confessions swear in its effectiveness.

 And really, studies and research have acknowledged the effectiveness of HIIT.
 Furthermore, HIIT is proved to be more efficient in burning fat than traditional “normal” anaerobic workout

 What is a HIIT workout?
 It is very easy to describe and understand actually.
-The concept is simple – you exchange short intervals of high intensity with less intensity intervals of active recovery.
+The concept is simple – you exchange short intervals of high intensity with fewer intensity intervals of active recovery.
 High intensity intervals should be at around 90% of max MHR, while short intervals at 50%.

 To HIIT Or Not To HIIT

 Unlike traditional anaerobic training which lasts around 45 to 60 minutes of the same pace, HIIT saves time (around 20 to 30 minutes, depending on physical readiness) and enables a long-term increase in basic metabolism after training.

 It is proven that 24 hours after HIIT workout, your metabolism works 10-15% more than after only anaerobic standard training.
 That means our body even after we finished our HIIT and are relaxing at home is still burning fat.

 That kind of effect is called EPOC (Excess Post-Exercise Oxygen Consumption), which means oxygen is used even more in recovery.
 What does it mean in practice?
 If you have finished HIIT in the right way, immediately after the end of a workout you will be catching a breath, sweat a lot and feel a certain amount of weakness in legs.